ShanTheNaan/CodeStock-speaker-form/README.md

 Admins will need a hosting environment capable of serving the anticipated traffic to the site during the conference.
 They will also, in addition to the python package requirements, will need a MySQL database.
+The necessary steps to install MySQL dependencies are shown in the Installing section

 ### Prerequisites -- End Users